jk4837/ShowDefinitionEx/README.md

 		// Scope name and file path will display on two lines
 		// if length of scope name exceed this number "max_len_to_wrap": 60,
+		// Number of items displayed at a time "max_list_item": 20,
 		// Manually setting parsing syntax
 		"syntax_lists":
 		[